Port-3000/.github/profile/README.md

 ## 🧪 How to Run the Project

 ### Requirements:
-- visit the respective repositories of indiviudal componenst
+- Visit the respective repositories of individual components (Frontend, Backend, FL-server, Model Hub) for setup instructions.

+---

 ## 🧬 Future Scope

-List improvements, extensions, or follow-up features:

-- 📈 More Models for Model-Hove
+- 📈 More Models for Model-Hub expansion
-- 🛡️ Security enhancements
+- 🛡️ Advanced Security enhancements for Federated Learning
-- 🌐 Hosting and Deployment of FL-Servers
+- 🌐 Full-scale Hosting and Deployment of FL-Servers with scalable hospital integrations

----

 ---